-The choice of contexts in which to display ads is up to the web marketer advertiser who takes advantage of geographical, demographic and behavioural variables made available by the system to show ads to potentially more receptive users.
+The choice of contexts in which to display ads is up to the web marketer advertiser who takes advantage of geographical, demographic, and behavioral variables made available by the system to show ads to potentially more receptive users.

 Also for these reasons a web marketing strategy cannot do without online business advertising with Google Ads.

-In addition to Google Ads campaigns (Adwords) and its equivalents on other engines, it is possible to advertise directly on search engines through the so-called Search Retargeting.
+In addition to Google Ads campaigns (Adwords) and their equivalents on other engines, it is possible to advertise directly on search engines through the so-called Search Retargeting.

 A type of retargeting that consists of proposing targeted ads to users who have shown interest in certain thematic or product categories on other sites on the network.

-By grouping users according to their browsing habits, search retargeting is a very powerful form of behavioural web marketing that guarantees good performance and a high click-through rate (CTR).
+By grouping users according to their browsing habits, search retargeting is a very powerful form of behavioral web marketing that guarantees good performance and a high click-through rate (CTR).

-The choice to publish ads on these spaces responds primarily to the idea of capturing audiences in contexts deemed consistent with their target audience and bring them to their site.
+The choice to publish ads on these spaces responds primarily to the idea of capturing audiences in contexts deemed consistent with their target audience and bringing them to their site.